margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the man I met in Washington, DC
 * Grateful for God's sons and daughters
 * Grateful for new days to live and love
+* Grateful for hope in God and the goodness all around
+* Grateful for memories in coffee shops in Washington, DC
+* Grateful for memories in the subway in Glasgow, Scotland
+* Grateful for childlike innocence in pe
 * Grateful for the people I met on the Fourth of July
 * Grateful for the Fourth of July show
 * Grateful for stylish people from church